Sensible World of Soccer: Career mode

 The career game mode in Sensible World of Soccer enables players to manage a club through 20 seasons.
 Basic manager options include a transfer market (buy/sell players).

 Every team has a squad of 16 players, by default.
 Every player has individual skills (speed, tackling, heading, finishing, shooting, passing, ball control).
 Player prices are calculated relative to their skills.
 Players can be transferred from other clubs by offering an amount of money and/or own players in a part exchange deal.
 To be able to buy stronger players and to keep them it is necessary to earn money with success in the various competitions.
 Job offers from other clubs and also from a national team may roll in, depending on the success.

 Title song

-"Goalscoringsuperstarhero" by Jon Hare (born 1966) and Richard Joseph (1953–2007), vocals by Jackie Reed, was composed for SWOS.
-The original song published in 1994 only had one verse, for the version of the games published in 2006 Hare wrote two more verses and he and Joseph re-recorded the song with original vocalist Jackie Reed who also appears with the Sensible team in the intro video to the game on some formats.
-The CD versions of the 2006 version of the game also include the 2006 studio recording as an audio track.
+"Goalscoringsuperstarhero" by Jon Hare (born 1966) and Richard Joseph (1953–2007), with vocals by Jackie Reed, was composed for Sensible World of Soccer.
+The original song published in 1994 only had one verse; for the version of the games published in 2006, Hare wrote two more verses and he and Joseph re-recorded the song with original vocalist Jackie Reed who also appears with the Sensible team in the intro video to the game on some formats.
+The CD versions of the 2006 version of the game, entitled Sensible Soccer 2006, also include the 2006 studio recording as an audio track.